loks0n/betterstack-operator/README.md

     --wait
   ```

-The chart-generated secret defaults to `betterstack-operator-credentials`.
-Whichever path you choose, the secret must exist in every namespace where you define `BetterStackMonitor` objects.
+The chart-generated secret defaults to `betterstack-operator-credentials` in the release namespace.
+Use `credentials.secret.namespace` to move the primary secret and `credentials.secret.additionalNamespaces` to duplicate it; whichever path you choose, ensure the secret exists in every namespace where you create `BetterStackMonitor` objects.

 ### 2. Create monitors